aratare-jp/kirke/README.md

 it can be configured to), whereas validator is an **_sync_** trigger because execution should not be continued if the data is invalid (though it can be configured to).

-To make use of triggers you simply attach a trigger to either `:input` or `:output` of a task:
+To make use of triggers you attach a trigger to either `:input` or `:output` of a task:

 ```clojure
 {